ANALYSIS-No guarantee of new Maxwell trial after juror's revelations, experts say

 It was unclear whether the juror, who asked to be identified by his first and middle names, Scotty David, revealed that experience during pre-trial vetting.

-But not all instances of jurors failing to disclose information were significant enough to merit a new trial, experts said, noting that many instances where verdicts were overturned involved jurors who deliberately omitted information to try to get on the panel.
+But not all instances of jurors failing to disclose information are significant enough to merit a new trial, experts said, noting that cases where verdicts were overturned largely involved jurors who deliberately omitted information to try to get on the panel.

 "The system does not favor overturning verdicts.
 We value finality," said Laurie Levenson, a professor at Loyola Law School in Los Angeles, adding that the judge has "broad discretion" in this case.